san-diego-tech-conference/SD_Tech_Conference/index.md

 author_profile: false
 ---

-Welcome to the official website of the 2025 **UC San Diego CDS Conference**!
+Welcome to the official website of the 2025 **UC San Diego Computing and Data Science (CDS) Undergraduate Conference**!

 ## What We Are

-The **UC San Diego Computing and Data Science (CDS) Undergraduate Conference** is a student-run event designed to **celebrate the creativity and innovation of undergraduate work** in computing and data sciences.
+The **UC San Diego CDS Undergraduate Conference** is a student-run event designed to **celebrate the creativity and innovation of undergraduate work** in computing and data sciences.

 This is **not just for research**—it’s a space where students can **showcase passion projects, dive deeper into niche topics, and present internship work that has had a meaningful impact**.
 Whether you’ve built a tool, analyzed an interesting dataset, contributed to open-source projects, or developed an innovative application, this conference is the perfect place to: